 DHCF will use the performance measures specified in Appendices A, B, C, D, & G to assess compliance with each waiver assurance.
 Overall responsibility for performing monitoring and oversight activities of the identified performance measures is a shared responsibility of the Continuing Care for Persons with Special Needs (Long Term Care Division) Branch and the Division of Quality and Health Outcomes, both within DHCF.
 Within DHCF's Oversight and Monitoring Division there are designated Management Analyst staff assigned to monitor and provide oversight for each assurance noted in the waiver.
 These staff persons perform monitoring activities that involve performing desk audits, chart reviews, provider observation and observation of DDAs provider certification review process.
 Upon discovery of problems or issues, DHCF staff persons report the problems or issues to DDS and require an Opportunity for Improvement Plan (OFIP).
 DHCF monitors DDS' compliance with an (OFIP) through the ongoing implementation of DHCF's Discovery/Remediation Tools.
+Meetings are also held on a bi-weekly /monthly basis between DDS and DHCF to discuss operational aspects of the HCBS waiver implementation to ensure issues requiring remediation are addressed timely and effectively.

 In addition to the above, DHCF chairs a quarterly, joint DHCF/DDS Quality Management Committee (QMC) which was re-established in 2011, and includes key leadership from both agencies.
 The committee meets quarterly and is designed to review performance with the waiver assurances/sub-assurances.

-- Purposes of the Committee:
+Purposes of the Committee:

-1. To review and analyze aggregated data reported; - 2.
+- 1. To review and analyze aggregated data reported; - 2.
 To identify trends reported within the ID/DD service system; and, - 3.
 To make recommendations.